mozilla/bug-handling/_policies/triage-bugzilla.md

 ## Who Triages

-Engineering managers and directors are responsible for naming the individuals responsible for triaging bugs in a component.
+Engineering managers and directors are responsible for naming the individuals responsible for triaging [*defect* and *task* bugs](bug-types) in a component.

 We use Bugzilla to track this.
 See the [list of triage owners](https://bugzilla.mozilla.org/page.cgi?id=triage_owners.html).